 Now, whenever I hear about the latest natural disaster, be it fire, flood, hurricane, tornado or earthquake, I always wonder how many of those affected were doing business out of their home and whether they had made plans in advance to protect their business records and most treasured possessions.
 I am always overwhelmed with sadness whenever I hear someone say they have lost everything they owned.
-I think of all the precious irreplaceable personal possessions, photos, treasured collections, antiques, books, music, music instruments, artwork, handcrafts, jewelry and other items that are always lost in a disaster simply because their owners never thought about protecting them beforehand, or even documenting their existence with photographs or videotapes to maximize the amount of money they might get in an insurance settlement.
+I think of all the precious irreplaceable personal possessions, photos, treasured collections, antiques, books, music, musical instruments, artwork, handcrafts, jewelry, and other items that are always lost in a disaster simply because their owners never thought about protecting them beforehand, or even documenting their existence with photographs or videotapes to maximize the amount of money they might get in an insurance settlement.

 I also thought about fire a lot the summer our area was hit by one severe lightning storm after another.
 Several homes—one in my immediate area—were stuck by lightning and burned as a result.
 Flooding is not a problem in our area, but we had more tornado warnings than usual that year, and every time the siren sounded, I scurried to pack my “Grab-It-Quick” bags so I could get my most valuable papers and irreplaceable personal possessions downstairs, just in case.